 Please note that content has been updated to reflect the new ETIAS implementation date and to add links to the ETIAS website.

-Recently, news broke that Americans traveling to Europe in 2021 (and beyond) will have to go through a pre-travel security screening process.
+Americans traveling to Europe in 2024 (and beyond) will have to go through a pre-travel security screening process.
 Originally, many outlets reported that this new process meant that Americans would need to obtain a visa to travel to Europe.
 This is not the case.
 The pre-travel screening process is much shorter, can be done online, will take about 10 minutes, and costs less than $10.
 Read on for more information.

 If this new measure is not a visa, then what is it?

-Technically, it’s a “travel authorization,” and it’s part of the European Travel Information and Authorization System, or ETIAS, that the EU will be implementing on January 1, 2021.
+Technically, it’s a “travel authorization,” and it’s part of the European Travel Information and Authorization System, or ETIAS, that the EU will be implementing sometime in 2024.
 According to a European Commission press release:

 “The ETIAS authorization is not a visa.
 Nationals of visa liberalization countries will continue to travel the EU without a visa but will simply be required to obtain a travel authorization via ETIAS prior to their travel… An ETIAS travel authorization does not reintroduce visa-like obligations.
 There is no need to go to a consulate to make an application, no biometric data is collected, and significantly less information is gathered than during a visa application procedure.”

 Which European countries does the ETIAS travel authorization affect?

 The ETIAS pre-screening will be required for all travelers visiting Europe’s Schengen Area, a region of 27 European states that have abolished passport and border control at mutual borders.
 This area includes nearly every western European nation except the U.K. and Ireland.

 How do I obtain an ETIAS travel authorization?